VladKarpushin/Watermarking_in_Fourier_domain/README.md

 ------

 Watermark theory is described in well known Digital Image Processing (Gonzalez) book.
 Current work offers new watermark embedding method.
-A watermark is modulated first and then added on high frequencies of the host image.
+A watermark (wm) is modulated first and then added on high frequencies of the host image.
+So, the algorithm is below
+- both original image and wm are filtered
+- high freq carrier generation
+- the carrier is modulated by wm
+- adding original image and high freq wm

 Result
 ------